EssexUniversityMCTS/gvgai/doc/singlelearningtrackinstructions.md

 ## Structure of framework
 The framework can be downloaded [here](https://github.com/EssexUniversityMCTS/gvgai) (master).
 There are two main projects to work on:

-* `gvgai/clients/GVGAI-JavaClient`: This should be import as a separate project.
-It contains the all the necessary classes for client, including the communication and a sample random agent.
+* `gvgai/clients/GVGAI-JavaClient`: It contains the all the necessary classes for client, including the communication and a sample random agent.
 You can create an agent for the Single-Player Learning Track of the GVG-AI competition just by creating a Java class that inherits from `utils.AbstractPlayer.java`.
 This class must be named `Agent.java` and its package must be the same as the username you used to register to the website (this is in order to allow the server to run your controller when you submit).
 During testing phase, the package can be located in `gvgai/clients/GVGAI-JavaClient/src/agents`.
-* `gvgai/src/tracks/SingleLearning`: This package contains the `LearningMachine.java`, a test `TestSingleLearning.java`, `ServerComm.java` and the necessary `runClient_nocompile.bat` and `runClient_nocompile.sh` files for communication.
+* `gvgai/src/tracks/SingleLearning`: This package contains the `LearningMachine.java`, a test `TestSingleLearning.java`, `ServerComm.java` and the necessary `runClient_nocompile.bat` and `runClient_nocompile.sh` files for compiling the client and building the communication.

 ## How to test
 ### Step 1: Import the projects